Chennai Suburban Railway: Rolling stock

 The current rolling stock is the broad-gauge WAU-4 built in the Integral Coach Factory of Chennai, to replace the YAU-x (x=1, 2, 3, 4) series meter gauge EMUs that ran till 2004 (on the South Line; they were also built by the ICF), which in turn were made to replace wooden-bodied rakes built by the British manufacturer Metro-Cammell.
 Electrical equipment and motors were provided by the Japanese manufacturers Toshiba and Hitachi.
-All trains have a maximum speed of 100 km/h and typically run in nine- or 12-coach formations.
+All trains have a maximum speed of 100 km/h and typically run with 12-coach formations with exceptions only at MRTS section where only at 9 coaches were operated.
 They were originally delivered in a cream and brown livery though they have been modernised in recent years.
 Most notably the brown stripe has been changed to green and the front end design has changed on some trains, as well as the addition of electronic destination displays.
 Like most suburban trains around India, they have manually operated sliding doors which are often left open.
 As with most suburban railways around India, trains have designated women's cars and compartments.
 There have also been women-only trains which run occasionally.
 Trains do not have gangways/vestibules between cars.
 Modernised versions of the WAU-4 stock also run on the suburban rail systems of other notable cities like Mumbai, Delhi, Kolkata, Pune and Hyderabad.

 The current WAU-4 rolling stock includes ICF rakes, BEML rakes and Siemens rakes (MRVC look-alikes).
 However, newer 3-Phase Medha EMUs have also been introduced to ply along the routes.

 On April 19, 2025, after extensive research and planning, Southern Railways introduced Air-Conditioned Suburban Trains to ply on the South (MSB-CGL) Line.
 These trains are based on the Medha rakes (Similar to Mumbai's AC Local), but with Automatic doors and Air-Conditioned and interconnected (articulated) carriages.